 Know the Score

-This April is Bowel Cancer Awareness Month and players, managers and personalities from the world of professional football will be showing their support for the eighth annual Know the Score campaign.
+During Bowel Cancer Awareness Month, players, managers and personalities from the world of professional football show their support for the annual Know the Score campaign.
 Know the Score sees clubs, charities and governing bodies, including the Professional Footballers’ Association (PFA) and League Managers Association (LMA), unite to raise awareness of bowel cancer signs and symptoms.

 The main aim is to end the perception that bowel cancer only affects older people - in fact it affects men and women of any age and the key to successful treatment is early diagnosis.
 The campaign is the brainchild of former Millwall, Charlton and QPR goalkeeper Nicky Johns, whose son Stephen died of bowel cancer at the age of 26.